Fundamental theorem of calculus

 The FTC and chain rule

-along with the chain rule, we can find the derivatives of functions like those below.
+Using this fact along with the chain rule, it is possible to find the derivatives of various functions.

 This problem could potentially cause confusion since we have the independent variable, x, mixed in with the placeholder variable, t, under the integral, and differentiating or integrating with respect to the wrong variable would result in the wrong answer.
 However, since the integral is with respect to t because of the dt term, the x2 term can be treated as constant, so we can factor it out of the integral to get